vascolleitao/las/README.md

 ### Example: Skeleton filter

-In this example a filter is used to erase the even numbers of a collection by applyn the skeleton map with the functor clear to the filtered ones.
+In this example, a filter is used to erase the even numbers of a collection, by applying the skeleton map with the functor clear to the filtered ones.

 ```cpp
 std::vector<int> vec{ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
 vec